 How many of you are afraid of Cascade Style Sheet, also known as CSS?
 Honestly, I am really scared of it, maybe because I’m not a designer and my ability on computer graphics is not so good to make me feel comfortable with CSS.
 However, when we are … Read more

-Nowadays, most frontend web developers build their UI with well-known libraries and frameworks like React, Angular, Vue, and similar.
-Maybe many of them almost forgot the way to dynamically create HTML elements by accessing the Document … Read more
+Nowadays, most frontend web developers build their UI with well-known libraries and frameworks such as React, Angular, Vue, and so on.
+Maybe many developers have almost forgotten how to dynamically create HTML elements by accessing the Document … Read more

 Italian version below Nexi, in partnership with Codemotion, has launched the Nexi Dev Training Program.
 The free online program’s intent was to show in detail the many services Nexi is offering through its platform.
 Nexi Dev Training Program … Read more